marcelschoen/e_ink_rpg/NOTES.md

 ## Ideas

+* Ability to send out spies to search for certain enemies or items, will reveal location / unlock job?
 * Use summons to get temporary allies
 ** Might be displayed on the side for a few turns
 ** Might have perks and/or buffs that also transfer over to the player (e.g. elemental affinity)